zala-team/zala-api-docs/README.md

 ----------

 Requests that return multiple items will be paginated to 30 items by default.
 You can specify further pages with the `page` parameter.
-You can also set a custom page size up to 200 with the `per_page` parameter.
+You can also set a custom page size up to 200 with the `size` parameter.

 ```shell
 curl -H 'Authentication: bearer ACCESS_TOKEN ' \